DCEtech/DCEtechWeb/content/AI Meets Investing Decision Trees for BTC and Stock Strategies.md

 <br>

-Basically, Decision Tree is a supervised Machine Learning algorithm that uses different inputs to make decisions based on previus data.
+Basically, Decision Tree is a supervised Machine Learning algorithm that uses different inputs to make decisions based on previous data.
 The idea is simple: if we give the algorithm the signals from my strategy, it can learn how the strategy behaves and then replicate it in the future wihout me manually coding the rules.

 Instead of me telling the algorithm exacly what to do, the model finds the patterns by itself.
 It learns, for example, how the EMA400 and RSI interacted in the past and what usually happend next.
 Once it learns these patterns, we can automate the whole process.

-So, with this introuduce, let´s look at some code.
+So, with this introduce, let´s look at some code.

 I´will keep the implementation as simple as possible.
-The goal here is not build a perfect trading bot, but to show how we can traslate a basic strategy into a data that a Decision Tree can undertand and learn from.
+The goal here is not build a perfect trading bot, but to show how we can traslate a basic strategy into a data that a Decision Tree can understand and learn from.

 Step by step, we'll prepare the data, generate signals, and train the model to se how it reacts to Bitcoin´s price behavior.